BigSamu/Buda_Prices_ReactJS/README.md

 ## Support

-Whether you use this work to learn something or if you just like my work, please 🙏 consider supporting it by buying me a coffee or so.
+Whether you use this work to learn something or if you just like my work, please 🙏 consider supporting it.
 This aid will help me to dedicate more time to create and developed well design open-source projects.

 [![Paypal][paypal-img]][paypal-url]
 [![Ko-Fi][ko-fi-img]][ko-fi-url]